-uriits.
+Accommodation types

+2.2 Number of units by ccommodation type There are currently 79 units in the village, comprising 79 single story units.

+nd tenure prospective re completed in esidents for Sta June 2025.
+On ge 4 ur comple nits, which are of etion of Stage 4 ow being made to expected to be 4, there will be 101 elow about Stage 4

 Accommodation Unit Freehold Leasehold Licence Other

 Independent living units

 - Studio

 - One bedroom

-- Two bedroom Current: 47 Stage 3: 11 Total: 58
+- Two bedroom Current: Stage 4: Total: 58 16 74

-- Three bedroom Current: 6 Stage 3: 3 Total: 9
+- Three bedroom Current: Stage 4: Total: 9 0 9

 Serviced units

 - Studio

 - One bedroom

 - Two bedroom

 - Three bedroom

-Other: Current: 7
+Other: Current: 12

-Two bed plus study Stage 3: 5 Total: 13
+Two bed plus study Stage 4: Total: 6 18

-Total number of units Current: 60 Stage 3: 19 Total: 79
+Total number of units Current: Stage 4: 79 22

+Total: 101

 Note from the scheme operator: The village is being progressively developed.
 This constitutes a 'running redevelopment' for the purposes of the Act.
-The details of the running development are the construction of 138 independent living units and ancillary facilities within the Retirement Village.
+The details of the running development are the construction of 135 independent living units and ancillary facilities within the Retirement Village.
 It is intended that construction occurs on a staged basis as outlined in Part 5.1 below.

 Note from the scheme operator: A public road is proposed to be built alongside the eastern boundary of the village, which may also be used as a local public transport corridor.
 As at the date this Village Comparison Document was prepared, it is unknown to the scheme operator when this road will be built, and what its final configuration and size may be, as they are subject to change.
 Based on current information available to the scheme operator, this road could be a four-lane boulevard.
-During construction of the road and once completed, units on the eastern side of the village are likely to experience increased noise (for example, construction noise and road traffic noise), in particular units 75, 76, 81, 82, 83, 84 and 85 being built during Stage 3 development.
+During construction of the road and once completed, units on the eastern side of the village are likely to experience increased noise (for example, construction noise and road traffic noise), in particular units in Stage 3: 75, 76, 81, 82, 83, 84 and 85 and units in Stage 4: 57-64, 67, 68, 73 and 74, being built during Stage 4 development.
 Prospective residents of those units acknowledge that they are adjacent to the proposed public road/public transport corridor, and agree that they will not make a claim against the scheme operator related to the road and its construction including (but not limited to) claims in respect of noise, dust or other pollution.